mbuhidar/retro_typein_tools/README.md

 # retro-typein-tools
-Tools for typing, debugging, and converting 1980s magazine type-in games and programs for Commodore and Atari emulators and original hardware.
+Tools for typing-in, debugging, and converting 1980s magazine type-in games and programs for use with Commodore and Atari emulators and original hardware.

 ## Installation
 `pip install retro-typein-tools`